|Address11809 Country Rd X28 Anamosa, IA|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Carlson College of Massage Therapy, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Students at Carlson College of Massage Therapy are eligible for federal financial aid.
-The average federal aid awarded to students at Carlson College of Massage Therapy was $3,307 last year.
-The percentage of students awarded federal aid was 71%.
+The average federal aid awarded to students at Carlson College of Massage Therapy was $3,307 last year, with 71% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Carlson College of Massage Therapy.